-There will also and be a single endpoint for eachall publication message channels.
-The expectation is that each receiving Participant will be served from multiplean outgoing message/event queues, and messages will be queued in the order received (however FIFO is not guaranteed).
-The response body of the HTTP call will record the transaction ID against the success/failure of the call.
+There will be a single endpoint for each publication channel.
+The expectation is that each receiving Participant will be served from multiple outgoing message/event queues, and messages will be queued in the order received (however FIFO is not guaranteed).
+The response body of the HTTP call will record the transaction ID against the success/failure of the call